pgruetter/sdl-docs/docs/getting-started/part-3/incremental-mode.md

 By changing the `saveMode` from the default Overwrite to Append mode we ensure that data is incrementally appended to the already stored data instead of overwriting it.

 - deduplicate-departures:
 Adding the executionMode `DataObjectStateIncrementalMode` to the Data Object allows us to store Information about the Data Object's state in the global state file that is written after each run of the Smart Data Lake Builder.
-Additionally the feed name was changed such we can this feed isolated.
+Additionally the feed name was changed to `deduplicate-departures` such that we can run this feed isolated.
 :::caution
 Remeber that the time interval in `ext-departures` should not be larger than a week.
 As mentioned, we will implement a simple incremental query logic that always queries from the last execution time until the current execution.
 So please choose a time window that lies in the past week from now.
 :::